 Passion is personal, and it blooms from your experience.
 You see this happening all the time.
 Perhaps a child touches the keys of a piano for the first time and feels something.
 Or maybe they don’t feel a thing, but their parents insist that they stick with the classes.
 Twenty years and thousands of hours of practice later, that person is playing the piano on stage, and her heart fills with joy with every single note.

 Michelangelo had passion.
 Leonardo had passion.
 Steve Jobs and Nelson Mandela had passion.
 The mechanic who fixes my car has a boatload of passion.
 Their passions are all different, but what makes them similar is that they all pursued it with blood and tears until it turned into their whole life.
 They became the passion.
 Passion was no longer something vague that they strove for.
-It has become them.
+Instead, they are one and the same.

 How Do You Find Your Passion?

 Then, you might ask, what is this exercise all about?
-Well, the purpose of this is to help you pinpoint an existing passion in your life or perhaps the tiny little seed of it.
+The purpose of this step is to help you pinpoint an existing passion in your life or perhaps the tiniest seed of it.
 From there on, the rest of your journey will be a trip toward either nurturing that passion (or passions) or working toward creating one.

 That is why, in this Discovery Voyage, you will only touch the surface of your passion.
-In later chapters, you will begin its design, followed by massive action, which will lead to making that passion bloom.
+In later chapters, you will begin its design, followed by massive action, which will lead to making that passion grow and develop over time.
 Remember that passion takes experience and practice.
 That’s why you can’t be too theoretical about it.

 What Is Your Passion?